 Managing Your Reputation with Loyalty Programs

 If there’s one thing we know, it’s that your company’s reputation and its ability to build long-lasting and profitable customer relationships are deeply intertwined.
-In fact, a recent survey by the American Marketing Association, found that “64% of marketing executive indicated that they believe word of mouth is the most effective form of marketing.”
+In fact, a recent survey by the American Marketing Association found that “64% of marketing executives indicated that they believe word of mouth is the most effective form of marketing.”

 “When customers share their story, they’re not just sharing pain points.
 They’re actually teaching you how to make your product, service, and business better.
 Your customer service organization should be designed to efficiently communicate those issues.”

 – Kristin Smaby, “Being Human is Good Business”

 Too often, we think of reputation management as being synonymous with crisis management.
 When in reality, it’s a two-way street.
 Take the vast majority of your customers – almost all of whom have had largely positive relationships with your brand.
 Here, the numbers are almost equally as abysmal, with only three out of ten customers writing an online review.
 Sure, they’ll give you a referral if asked specifically within the context of a conversation, but are they out there advocating for your business?